-This Model Code of Conduct for Local Councils in NSW ("the Model Code of Conduct") is made under section 440 of the Local Government Act 1993 ("LGA") and the Local Government (General) Regulation 2005 ("the Regulation").
+This Code of Conduct applies to councillors.
+It is based on the Model Code of Conduct for Local Councils in NSW ("the Model Code of Conduct"), which is made under section 440 of the Local Government Act 1993 ("LGA") and the Local Government (General) Regulation 2021 ("the Regulation").